skleung/vgChat/README.md

-# Socket.IO Chat
+# vgChat

-A simple chat demo for socket.io
+A chat client to gamify the image annotation for VisualGenome

 ## How to use

 ```
-$ cd socket.io
 $ npm install
-$ cd examples/chat
-$ npm install
 $ node .
 ```

 And point your browser to `http://localhost:3000`.

-Optionally, specify a port by supplying the `PORT` env variable.
+## TODO:

+- [x] Add BLEU score script (see `VG.js`)
+- [ ] Figure out how to interact with Redis or some storage service we can use to save results of each run
+- [ ] Actually use BLEU score to determine threshold of similar sentences
+- [ ] Save and update hits on the application to determine when people are converging
+- [ ] Decide on a nice way to display score information
 ## Features

 - Multiple users can join a chat room by each entering a unique username